Red Bull Powertrains: History

-Re-Badged Honda Power Units (2022–2025)
+Re-badged Honda power units (2022–2025)

 RBPTH001

 The RBPTH001 was, despite its name, developed, produced, and maintained by Honda.
 It was a derivative of the Honda RA621H, with different ignition timing, cylinder pressure, and MGU-H to account for the new E10 fuels.
 The crankshaft and cylinder block geometry were also modified to ensure reliability when running on E10 fuels, and a specialised coating developed by Honda's motorcycle division was applied to the walls of the cylinders.
 The injection system, exhaust, and the turbocharger's compressor and turbine were all optimised for E10 fuel.
 The changes meant that the RBPTH001 weighed more than the RA621H, but the dimensions of the engines are virtually identical save for the exhaust and intake layout and the electrical components.
 The new engine could also run at noticeably higher temperatures compared to the RA621H.
 Despite the reduced energy density of the 2022 fuels, the RBPTH001 had greater thermal efficiency than its predecessor.

+Red Bull Ford power units (2026–)

+In December 2025, it was announced that the Red Bull Powertrains-Ford naming was simplified to Red Bull Ford.

+DM01

+Red Bull Ford launched the DM01 on 15 January 2026.
+The power unit was named after the late Red Bull GmbH founder Dietrich Mateschitz.
+Prior to his death in 2022, Mateschitz was heavily involved in setting up RBPT.